datafold-dev/datafold/README.rst

   (cf. `Takens theorem <https://en.wikipedia.org/wiki/Takens%27s_theorem>`__).
-* ``EDMDCV`` allows model parameters (including the transformation model parameters) to be optimized with cross-validation that also accounts for time series splittings.
+* ``EDMDCV`` allows model parameters (including the transformation model parameters) to be optimized with cross-validation that accounts for time series splittings.
 * Data structures to handle point clouds on manifolds (``PCManifold``) and time series collections (``TSCDataFrame``).
 The data structures are used both internally and for model input/outputs (if applicable).